issaZuhair/reading-notes/README.md

 My name is Issa Al-aiash, a nuclear engineer graduated from **Jordan University of Science and Technology**

-currently learning to be a software developer, moving towards my goals
+currently learning to be a software developer, moving towards my goals [my github](https://github.com/issaZuhair)

 # Growth mindset
 A **growth mindset** enables one to develope basic qualities like intelligence through dedication and hardwork